LocNgoVnK2/Motobike_Rental_Application/README.md

 Configure the database connection in the MotoBikeRental(18_5_2023_19_46).
 1: You should create database same name MotoBikeRental.
 2: Run restore this database.

-( detail how to restore in :https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/quickstart-backup-restore-database?view=sql-server-ver16)
+( Detail how to restore in :https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/quickstart-backup-restore-database?view=sql-server-ver16)

+3: Config connection string in DAO/DataProvider at line 15.
 Back-end: .NET FRAMEWORK
 Database: SQL SERVER 2014